 19.2.
-If Logwise makes material changes to the Annexes Customers will be informed by e-mail or through the information being made available on the Application’s web site.
+If Logwise makes material changes to the Annexes or SLA Customers will be informed by e-mail and through the information being made available on the Application’s web site.
 Logwise will provide 30 days advance notice before the changes enter into effect, except in urgent situations, such as preventing ongoing abuse, securing delivery of the Services or responding to legal requirements.
-Customers not willing to accept the changes shall be entitled, within 30 days of the dispatch of the e-mail or the information being made available on the Applications web site, to terminate this agreement with immediate effect.
+Customers not willing to accept the changes shall be entitled, within 30 days of the dispatch of the e-mail or the information being made available on the Application’s web site, to terminate this agreement with immediate effect.
 On such termination the Customer is entitled to receive a reasonable refund for any unused pre-paid period.
 Customers who do not terminate their agreement in writing with reference to this point shall be deemed to have accepted the changes.

 19.3 Amendments to the Customer’s agreement besides those referenced in p.
 19.1-2 and p.
 16.3 shall, in order to be binding, be in writing and duly signed by the parties.

 20.1.
 The agreement with its annexes constitutes the parties’ complete regulation of all matters covered by the agreement.
 All written or oral commitments and representations preceding the agreement are superseded by the contents of this agreement.

 20.2.
 Should any provision of the agreement or part thereof be found to be invalid, this shall not mean that the agreement in its entirety is invalid but shall, to the extent that the invalidity substantially affects the party’s rights or obligations under the agreement, make a reasonable adjustment in the agreement.